 and Advisory Board Members

-Professor, Strategic Studies at the Center for Policy Research in New Dehli
+Professor Emeritus, Strategic Studies at the Center for Policy Research in New Delhi

 Former Prime Minister of the Republic of Korea

 Professor/Chair of IMS Lab, Office of Society-Academy Collaboration for Innovation, Kyoto University

 Special Advisor to the President (former President), Japan International Cooperation Agency